ethereum/ethereum-org-website/src/content/developers/tutorials/markle-proofs-for-offline-data-integrity/README.md

 In theory we could just store the hash of the data on chain, and send all the data in transactions that require it.
 However, this is still too expensive.
 A byte of data to a transaction costs about 16 gas, currently about half a cent, or about $5 per kilobyte.
-At $5000 per megabyte, this is still too expensive for most uses.
+At $5000 per megabyte, this is still too expensive for many uses.

 The solution is to repeatedly hash different subsets of the data, so for the data that you don't need to send you can just send a hash.
+You do this using a Merkle tree, a tree data structure where each node is a hash of the nodes below it:

 ![Merkle Tree](tree.png)